jahid-github/intro-to-machine-learning/prep1.md

 ---

-Example for KNN:
+What is KNN?

+Answer:
-“KNN is a supervised lazy learning algorithm that predicts a new point using the k nearest neighbors.
-For classification it uses majority vote, and for regression it uses averaging.
-Distance metrics like Euclidean or Manhattan are used.
-Scaling is important because large-range features can dominate distance.”
+KNN is a supervised machine learning algorithm that predicts a new sample using the nearest training samples.
+For classification, it uses majority vote.
+For regression, it uses averaging.
+It depends on distance measures like Euclidean or Manhattan distance.
+Feature scaling is important because large-scale features can dominate distance.

+Good formula-answer style

+Example: What is accuracy?

+Answer:
+Accuracy measures the proportion of correct predictions out of all predictions.

+Formula:

+Accuracy = (TP + TN) / (TP + TN + FP + FN)
+Good theory-answer style

+Example: Why is scaling important?

+Answer:
+Scaling is important because machine learning features may have very different ranges.
+Distance-based algorithms like KNN and clustering are affected strongly by feature magnitude.
+Scaling makes features comparable and improves learning stability.

+Final 20 Must-Memorize Points

+X = features, y = target

+Number output -> regression

+Category output -> classification

+Supervised learning uses labeled data

+Unsupervised learning uses unlabeled data

+Train set learns, test set evaluates

+Validation set helps tune model

+Overfitting = memorizing training data

+Underfitting = model too simple

+MSE is for regression

+Accuracy/Precision/Recall/F1 are for classification

+KNN is lazy learning

+KNN needs scaling

+Euclidean = straight-line distance

+Manhattan = sum of absolute differences

+Clustering is unsupervised

+K-means uses centroids

+StandardScaler -> mean 0, std 1

+PCA reduces dimensionality

+PCA is feature extraction, not feature selection